Alexis Vega (Mexican footballer)

-Ernesto Alexis Vega Rojas (born 25 November 1997) is a Mexican professional footballer who plays as a forward or winger for Liga MX club Toluca and the Mexico national team.
+Ernesto Alexis Vega Rojas (born 25 November 1997) is a Mexican professional footballer who plays as a forward or winger for Liga MX club Toluca, which he captains, and the Mexico national team.

 Club career

 Toluca

 Vega made his senior team debut on 27 February 2016 coming on as a substitute in a home league match against Pachuca.
 On April 5 he scored his first professional goal for Toluca in the Copa Libertadores against Ecuadorian club Quito, the game ended 2–1 and Toluca qualified to the tournament's Round of 16.
 On 16 April, Vega scored his first two goals in the league against Veracruz in a 4–1 home victory.

 Guadalajara

 On 8 December 2018, Vega joined Guadalajara for a reported fee of US$9 million, making his transfer one of the most expensive in the club's history.

 After playing six games without any goals and going three straight games without any wins, on 16 February 2019, Vega managed to score 3 goals in the 3–0 victory against town rivals Atlas, his first career hat-trick.

 Prior to the start of the Apertura 2021, Vega was given the number 10 jersey.
 In May 2022, Vega extended his contract until 2024, becoming the highest paid player in the club's history.